Elliot Segal

 Elliot Segal (born February 17, 1969) is an American talk radio host.
-His Elliot in the Morning show is broadcast on WWDC (FM) in Washington, D.C., WRXL in Richmond, Virginia, and KRBZ in Kansas City, Missouri.
+His Elliot in the Morning show is broadcast on WWDC (FM) in Washington, D.C. and WRXL in Richmond, Virginia.

-Personal
+Early life and education

-Segal was born in Canada but grew up in Houston, Texas.
+Segal was born in Canada, and grew up in Houston, Texas.
 He is married and has two sons.
-He was a member of Alpha Tau Omega fraternity while in college at Houston Baptist University for a trimester.
+He attended Houston Baptist University for a trimester, where he was a member of Alpha Tau Omega fraternity.

 Career

-Segal is a "shock jock", who is fond of toilet humor, gross-out jokes, and oddball stunts, which have comprised a large portion of material on his show, in addition to discussing current events, entertainment, politics, sports, and crime stories.
+Segal is a radio morning DJ, well known for his unapologetic opinions and crude humor while discussing current events, entertainment, politics, sports, and crime stories.

 His trademark is a loud, maniacal laugh.
 He frequently uses catchphrases, each with its own colorful origins.

 Segal is also involved with many local charities including Olie & Elliot's Great Saves with former Washington Capitals goalie, Olaf Kölzig, and the National Center for Missing and Exploited Children.
 He has, in the past, featured weekly interviews with America's Most Wanted producer, Donna Brant, to highlight specific cases from around the country, and has three captures attributed to these segments (through October 2007).
 He has also talked semi-regularly with John Walsh and has even appeared in a re-enactment on the show.
 In addition to these things, once upon finding out that the video game unit had been stolen by a parent from the children's ward of the hospital he was in with his son in 2006, Segal arranged for several new & used video game systems to be donated to the hospital via local merchants and listeners of his radio show.